Summary. Why yoga works to help fix your fascia “stiffness”.

 Yoga teaches one how to watch the breath, and relax while holding the stretch.
 It teaches how to breath into the stretch, even though the stretch can be very intense.

-Yoga also teaches how to bring the mind into a more contemplative state to eventually with practice reach a place of meditation within the action.
+Yoga also teaches how to bring the mind into a more contemplative state.
+Eventually, with practice, you reach a place of meditation within the action.

 The shoulderstand sequence, forward bends, and supported supine (lying) poses, all work in this way.